Arun89-28/example_repo/README.md.txt

 ##Example repo

-This is a sample repository
+This is a sample repository.

+This is Second change.